laravel/docs/upgrade.md

 Add the protected `$baseUrl` property to the `tests/TestCase.php` file:

 	protected $baseUrl = 'http://localhost';

-### Filesystem

-If you are using the Amazon S3 driver, you will need to update the related package via Composer:

-- Amazon S3: `league/flysystem-aws-s3-v3 ~1.0`

 ### Amazon Web Services SDK

 If you are using the AWS SQS queue driver or the AWS SES e-mail driver, you should update your installed AWS PHP SDK to version 3.0.

+If you are using the Amazon S3 filesystem driver, you will need to update the corresponding Flysystem package via Composer:

+- Amazon S3: `league/flysystem-aws-s3-v3 ~1.0`

 ### Deprecations